microsoft/spoor/docs/index.md

 <br />

 !!! warning "Project status"
-    Microsoft's Outlook team uses Spoor internally to identify logical and performance problems on its iOS client.

-    However, the project is still in its infancy and should be considered alpha-quality software.
+    Spoor is still in its infancy and should be considered alpha-quality software.
 Please anticipate breaking changes,
     [report bugs][provide-feedback] that you encounter, and consider [contributing code][contribute-code] to support Spoor's development.